Advisory Opinion: Managing Data Security With Technology Providers

 Easterly, Edward J. (November 2018).
 Maintaining and Handling Protected Data: How to Handle an Internal or Third-Party Breach.
 NACE Journal, 6-8.

-Reviewed by the 2022 Principles for Ethical Professional Practice Committee.
+Reviewed and revised by the 2024 Principles for Ethical Professional Practice Committee.

 NACE JOBWIRE